What do feeds do?

 - Search results — The top search results for a given search term on the entire site.

-FYI: Feeds are only available for public, non-passworded galleries.
+FYI: Feeds are only available for Everyone (Public), non-passworded galleries.

 Pages with feeds typically have the RSS and ATOM logos at the bottom.
 How you subscribe depends on your reader.